DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-04-24-setting-up-permissions-iteration-2.md

 ---
 title: Setting up permissions (iteration 2)
-description: Let providers set up permissions between themselves and their partner organisations
+description: Helping users understand what it means to set up organisational permissions and what default access means.
+Plus a few other improvements.
 date: 2020-04-24
 ---